-Great thanks to my friends Jacob Lowari, David Ochan and Thomas Epilla for the great support in my research and accomplishment of the report and studies as a whole.
+Great thanks to everybody for the great financial support in my research and accomplishment of the report and studies as a whole.

 Thanks to my supervisor Mr. Laaki Samson for the great support in developing and conducting my research dissertation and its completion.